-Last day to withdraw from a class without penalty
+Last day to withdraw from a class with a grade of W

 Environmental science at ESF is an interdisciplinary degree program that takes full advantage of its location within an environmentally focused college.
 The program offers students a tremendous variety of courses and faculty members to choose from, excellent facilities for research and field study, and a level of faculty expertise that is rarely found at other colleges.